 Definitely one of the most chilling moments is when Pavayne talks of having his fun with Winifred Burkle which provokes Spike to attack him more than his torture of Spike himself did.

 Despite being one of the Buffy franchise’s most ghastly villains, one can still not help but be horrified at Pavayne’s fate.
 Pavayne is turned back into a human being when Spike pushes him into a machine that Fred had constructed in order to turn Spike back into a human.
 Pavayne not wanting Spike to escape threatens Fred’s life making Spike choose between the “girl and the flesh“.
-Pavayne believes that Spike will abandon Fred to save his own skin.
+Pavayne believes that Spike will abandon Fred to save his own skin, which proves to be his undoing.
 I like the fact that Pavayne can’t comprehend the idea of someone caring about anything but themselves.

 Ironically this is exactly the same fate Templeman’s Doctor Doom tried to condemn Ben Grimm too.
 You definitely do not have any sympathy for Pavayne who finally goes to the “hell” he so richly deserves, and that he sent so many others too for centuries.
 Still you can’t help but be disturbed at what happens to him.